anilpank/javascriptninja/README.md

 ### Read only properties
 - Have a look at example readOnlyFields.js.
 If you don't use strict mode, and make a property read only, if you assign some value to the property, value does not get changed and you don't even get an error.
 - When you use strict mode, then you would get a valid error TypeError: Cannot assign to read only property.
 Have a look at readOnlyFileStrict.js

+### Deleting Stuff
+- delete keyword can only delete something from an object.
+It can't delete variables or objects.
+It just fails silently.
+(Review deleting.js)
+- When you use strict mode, you get an error (Delete of an unqualified identifier in strict mode).
+Review deletingStrict.js